sofieseilnacht/MScDissertation_fcnn/README.md

 ## Model Training
 This section outlines the training process for the Convolutional Neural Network (CNN) utilized to predict galaxy ellipticity values.
 The relevant code can be found in the `fcnn.py` file located in the `Final` directory.
 This script showcases the best-performing model architecture, having been optimized through experimentation with over ten different architectures, where various metrics were employed to identify the most effective model.
+An example of our second-best performing model architecture, along with the modifications made during the optimization process, can be found in the 'Archive' directory.

 1. **Model Architecture**: The model is designed as a linear regression Convolutional Neural Network (CNN) to analyze processed galaxy images in Fourier space.
 Its architecture comprises multiple convolutional layers followed by dense layers, enabling it to capture intricate features and relationships within the data.
 A visual representation of this architecture is available in the `Project_Results/plots` directory under the filename `model_visualization.png`.